Updated November 2025

 2. How do you usually spend your free time?

 I am usually quite busy during the week.
 So as soon as I have free time, I try to devote it to my family and closest friends.
 I really enjoy throwing small parties where we can gather together.
-Besides this I visit the gym every weekend for a workout or go to a swimming pool.
+Besides this, I visit the gym every weekend for a workout or go to a swimming pool.
 And I enjoy playing video games with my console.

 3. How do you usually spend your holidays?

 Most often I try to go abroad to visit a new place I have never been before.
-I enjoy travelling a lot: I like going sightseeing, taking pictures and learning information about famous landmarks.
+I enjoy travelling a lot: I like going sightseeing, taking pictures and learning about famous landmarks.
 But at the same time I love to relax on the seaside, lie on the beach, enjoy the sound of the sea, sunbathe and do nothing.

 4. What places would you like to visit?
 Why?